 [ORGANIZATION] understands that Patent Letters of Assurance (LoAs) may not apply to a National Adoption and with Country-Specific Changes.
 More information at: https://development.standards.ieee.org/myproject/Public/mytools/mob/relationship.pdf

 A National Adoption with Country-Specific Changes is different from the IEEE standard.
 Therefore, [ORGANIZATION] shall inform users of the National Adoption that they cannot claim conformance with the IEEE standard.

+Test

 INTELLECTUAL PROPERTY